On Stable and Unstable Behaviours of Certain Rotation Segments: Perturbations for Homeomorphisms with Unbounded Deviation

 \section{Perturbations for Homeomorphisms with Unbounded Deviation}

-In this section, we will prove several results based on a new perturbation scheme.
-A condition for all these theorems is unbounded deviation in a fixed direction, along which, we want our rotation set to grow.
+In this section and in the next, for any $w\in \Bbb R^2$, we will write $[w]$ to denote an integral vector which is the closest to $w$.
+Also, a condition assumed in all the theorems proved here is unbounded deviation for a fixed direction, along which, we want our rotation set to grow.